 What is considered to be a good score?

 The most common answer to this question is that a score higher than 0 is good, having more promoters than detractors is a good sign.
-An eNPS around 30 is very good, and anything above that is excellent.
-The average eNPS varies from industry to industry, country to country and are affected by many other factors. industry to industry, country to country and are affected by many other factors.
+An eNPS around 20-30 is very good, and anything above that is excellent.
+The average eNPS varies from industry to industry, country to country, and is affected by many other factors.
 Therefore, we recommend you to focus on your score internally and set up goals in relation to your team or organization.

 Why should you use the eNPS-question in &frankly?